Bounded Termination of Monotonicity-Constraint Transition Systems: Preliminaries

 \emph{Notation.} Whenever graphs are considered, the notation $u\leadsto v$ means that there is a path from $u$ to $v$.
 The notation $p:u\leadsto v$ names the path.

 \bdfn[multipath] Let $\cal A$ be a {\MCTS}.
-Let $f_0,f_1,f_2,\dots \in \F{A}$ be a (finite or infinite) list of flow-points connected by MCs $G_t: f_{t-1}\to f_t$ (clearly, this constitutes a path in the CFG).
+Let $f_0,f_1,\dots \in \F{A}$ be a (finite or infinite) list of flow-points connected by MCs ${G_t: f_{t-1}\to f_t}$ (clearly, this constitutes a path in the CFG).
 The {\em multipath} $M$ that corresponds to this path is a (finite or infinite) graph with nodes $x[t,i]$, where $t$ ranges from 0 up to the length of the path (which we also refer to as the length of $M$), and $1\le i\le ar(f_t)$.
-Its arcs are obtained by merging the following sets: for all $t\ge 1$, $M$ includes the arcs of $G_t$, with source variable $x_i$ renamed to $x[t-1,i]$ and target variable $x_j'$ renamed to $x[t,j]$. \edfn
+Its arc set is the union of the following sets: for all $t\ge 1$, $M$ includes the arcs of $G_t$, with source variable $x_i$ renamed to $x[t-1,i]$ and target variable $x_j'$ renamed to $x[t,j]$. \edfn

 The multipath may be written concisely as $G_1G_2\dots$; for example, Figure~\ref{fig-multipath} illustrates a multipath $G_2G_1G_2$, based on the MCs from Figure~\ref{fig:exintro}.
 The term \emph{multipath} (originating in~\cite{leejonesbenamram01}) hints at the multiple paths that may exist in the graph representation of $M$ (the importance of these paths is further discussed below).
 We use the expression $\cal A$-multipath when it is necessary to name the CTS that $M$ is formed from.